 The best LED light strip can be used for many different interior design projects, including recessed lighting, backlighting a television, or illuminating kitchen countertops with under-cabinet lighting.
 The LED light strips below are some of the best in their respective categories, selected for quality, functionality, and attractive design.

-- BEST OVERALL: Govee 32.8 Foot Smart LED Light Strip
+- BEST OVERALL: Govee 32.8ft Smart LED Strip Lights

 - RUNNER-UP: Nexillumi 50Ft LED Strip Lights

-- TV BACKLIGHTING PICK: PANGTON VILLA LED Strip Lights
+- BACKLIGHTING PICK: PANGTON VILLA LED Strip Lights

 - MOTION-ACTIVATED PICK: Cotanic 70 LED Closet Light